amogh2004/Automated-Admission-Prediction/README.md

 <h3> 5.
 RESEARCH EXPERIENCE </h3> </br>

 The systematic investigation into and study of materials and sources in order to establish facts and reach new conclusions.</br>
+Research experiences motivate the students to pursue graduate degrees and to develop necessary skills in themselves.</br>
+It define directions for furture studies based on research results.</br>

 Considering the dataset we have in our hands, graph of distributed RESERACH EXPERIENCE of Applicants is:</br>